MahraibFatima/Spellings/README.md

 # Spellings

-create dataset from .txt to .csv file format
+create dataset from .txt to .csv file format.